semgrep/semgrep-docs/docs/deployment/customize-ci-jobs.md

 ## Set up diff-aware scans

 :::info
-This section only applies to the following CI providers:
+Follow the steps in this section only for the following CI providers:

 - Jenkins
-- CI providers not explicitly supported in Semgrep Cloud Platform
+- CI providers without guidance from Semgrep Cloud Platform
 :::

 <DiffAwareScanning />